clearlinux/how-to-clear/04-mixing.md

 definitions and RPM files to create all the content.
 The tooling is exactly the same, however.

-At the start, we've already seen how the update content looks after it comes out of the mixer.
+We've already seen how the update content looks after it comes out of the mixer.
 The goal of this chapter is to get you familiar with the methods used to create this yourself.